mendix/docs/content/en/docs/refguide/modeling/pages/data-widgets/configure-form.md

 If any of the above requirements are not met, during the next inspection the inspector indicates the date when the safety violation was fixed.

-Your app already contains a list of all inspection reports:
+For example, your app already contains a list of all inspection reports:

 {{< figure src="/attachments/refguide/modeling/pages/data-widgets/configure-form/inspection-report-list.jpg"   >}}